-Historical, Precedent-Setting Litigation and the Impact of FOIA Amendments

-September 2023 - Minneapolis, Minnesota Ryan Mulvey and Dick Huff
+American Society of Access Professionals FOIA-Privacy Act Training Workshop "Historical, Precedent-Setting Litigation and the Impact of FOIA Amendments" September 2023 - Minneapolis, Minnesota

+CASES

-Envtl.
+- 1. Envtl.
 Prot.
 Agency v.
-Mink, 410 U.S. 73 (1973), abrogated by statute

-No obligation to segregate Exemption 1 nonclassified portions; no obligation for court to examine Exemption 5 records in in camera; abrogated in large part by 1974 FOIA Amendments
+Mink, 410 U.S. 73 (1973), abrogated by statute-ruling, in the context of Exemption 1, that an agency has no obligation to segregate and disclose non-classified portions of otherwise classified documents; further ruling, with respect to Exemption 5, that a court is not obliged to examine records in camera if a requester alleges pre-decisional materials contain factual information; abrogated by the 1974 FOIA Amendments, which created an obligation to reasonably segregate non-exempt material from responsive records. - 2.
 Vaughn v.
 Rosen, 484 F.2d 820 (D.C.
 Cir.
 1973), cert. denied, 415 U.S. 977 (U.S. Mar.
-18, 1974)

-In litigation an agency must provide an itemized index correlating each withheld portion with a specific exemption in order to even the playing field between the parties and give the court an adequate basis for determining whether to grant an agency's motion for summary judgment
+18, 1974) ruling that in litigation an agency must ordinarily provide a sworn, itemized index correlating each withheld document (or portion thereof) with a specific exemption justification in order to even the playing field between the parties and give the court an adequate basis for determining whether to grant an agency's motion for summary judgment. - 3.
 Nat'l Labor Relations Bd. v.
-Sears, Roebuck & Co., 421 U.S. 132 (1975)

-Interaction between Exemption 5 and the FOIA's proactive disclosure obligations; noting the danger of "secret law," and holding the exemption and deliberative-process privilege cannot apply to "final opinions"; explaining Exemption 5 incorporates the attorney work-product privilege to protect materials prepared in contemplation of litigation and setting strategy for a case
+Sears, Roebuck & Co., 421 U.S. 132 (1975) describing the interaction between Exemption 5 and the FOIA's proactive disclosure obligations, noting the danger of "secret law," and holding the exemption and deliberative-process privilege cannot apply to "final opinions"; explaining Exemption 5 incorporates the attorney work-product privilege to protect materials prepared by a government attorney in contemplation of litigation and setting strategy for a case. - 4.
 Dep't of the Air Force v.
-Rose, 425 U.S. 352 (1976)

-Exemption 2 applies only to "minor or trivial matters" and did not protect information about Ethics Code violations at the Air Force Academy; Exemption 6 requires an agency to balance the possible invasion of privacy against the public's interest in disclosure and, in this case, the agency must disclose the requested records in a form that would not lead to any Air Force cadet being individually identified
+Rose, 425 U.S. 352 (1976) ruling that Exemption 2 applies only to "minor or trivial matters" in which there is little or no public interest and thus did not protect information about Ethics Code violations at the Air Force Academy; further holding that Exemption 6 always requires an agency to balance the possible invasion of privacy against the public's interest in disclosure and, in this case, the agency must disclose the requested records in a form that would not lead to any Air Force cadet being individually identified.